Nick Cooper (rower)

 Nicholas P Cooper (born 1942) is a retired rower who competed for Great Britain.

 Rowing career

 Cooper represented Great Britain at five World Championships during the 1960s and, in 1967, won the British Sculling championships - The Wingfield Sculls.
 He won three events at Henley Royal Regatta.

+In 1966, Cooper along with Leander rowing partner Arnold Cooke reached the final of the Double Sculls Challenge Cup at the Henley Royal Regatta.
+Later that year he won the Open Prize at the Reading Scullers Head.